canstralian/CyberAttackDetection/README.md

 #### Summary

-The model has demonstrated reasonable success in detecting a variety of cyber attack types, but its performance can vary based on the environment and attack vectors.
+The model performs well at detecting common types of cyber attacks but is subject to limitations in environments where the attack types differ significantly from those seen in the training datasets.

 ## Model Examination [optional]